Saikumar2129/Saikumar2129/README.md

 - 👋 Hi, I’m @Saikumar2129
-- 👀 I’m interested in data science
+- 👀 I’m interested in Gen AI & Google Cloud

-- 🌱 I have knowledge on Data Science
-- 💞️ I’m looking to collaborate in projects
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...drop a mail on swarnapudi.sssk@gmail.com
+- 📫 How to reach me ...drop an mail on swarnapudi.sssk@gmail.com

 <!---
 Saikumar2129/Saikumar2129 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.